lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ## Acesso a Parâmetros

-Let us start with how to access parameters from the models that you already know.
-When a model is defined via the `Sequential` class, we can first access any layer by indexing into the model as though it were a list.
-Each layer's parameters are conveniently located in its attribute.
-We can inspect the parameters of the second fully-connected layer as follows.

 Vamos começar explicando como acessar os parâmetros dos modelos que você já conhece.
 Quando um modelo é definido por meio da classe `Sequential`,